BENEFITING: DANNY DID FOUNDATION

 DANNY DID FOUNDATION wrote -

 “Please Go and Enjoy Your Life . . .
 Danny Did.”
-Those were the last words of Danny Stanton's obituary, written by his dad, after Danny died suddenly following a seizure in his sleep.
+Those were the last words of Chicagoan Danny Stanton’s obituary after he died from a seizure while he was sleeping.
 He was just three months shy of his fifth birthday.
-Danny had epilepsy, one of the oldest and most mysterious ailments.
-Rooted in the organ most responsible for our very humanity — the brain — it can cause seizures that come without warning, at any time, in many different forms.
-Yet Danny's family had never been informed about a critical risk for people who face seizures: Sudden Unexpected Death in Epilepsy (SUDEP).
+Danny had epilepsy, and before his death his family did not know that he could die from Sudden Unexpected Death in Epilepsy (SUDEP).

-WHY: To carry on Danny’s place in the world, the Danny Did Foundation (DDF) works towards its mission to prevent deaths caused by seizures.
-Every $1,000 raised for Danny Did in the 2016 Art Van Charity Challenge will fund seizure detection monitors for two families in need.
-The major impact of these devices is two-fold: parents gain the peace of mind of knowing that they will be alerted to a convulsive seizure and will have the chance to assist their loved one.
-At the same time, the person utilizing the device gains the added safety of a time-sensitive intervention during a seizure.
+To carry on Danny’s place in the world, the Danny Did Foundation (DDF) works towards its mission to prevent deaths caused by seizures.
+Every $1,000 raised for Danny Did in the 2015 Art Van Charity Challenge will fund seizure monitors for 2 families in need!
+The DDF has advanced public awareness of epilepsy and of SUDEP, has enhanced communication between doctors and families about the risk of SUDEP, and has contributed to the acceptance and use of seizure-detection devices that may assist in preventing seizure-related deaths.